 From germination to seed production, the life cycle of a canola plant takes about 3 1/2 months, depending on temperature, moisture, sunlight and soil fertility.
 Canola is a cool season crop.
 It grows particularly well on the prairies, where cool nights and hot days allow it to develop its unique fatty acid profile.
 Canola belongs to a section (or genus) of the crucifer family called Brassica.
 As well as canola, Brassica plants include mustard, Brussels sprouts, cabbage, cauliflower, broccoli and turnip.
 Brassicas are a major source of food in many countries, including Canada.

-Canola’s contribution to the Canadian economy has increased by $7.2 billion, or 35 per cent, in the last 10 years, according to the latest independent analysis commissioned by the Canola Council of Canada and conducted by LMC International.
-This study shows Canadian-grown canola contributed $29.9 billion to the Canadian economy each year, including more than 207,000 Canadian jobs and $12 billion in wages.
+Canola’s contribution to the Canadian economy has more than doubled in the last 10 years, according to the latest independent analysis commissioned by the Canola Council of Canada and conducted by GlobalData Plc.
+This study shows Canadian-grown canola contributed $43.7 billion to the Canadian economy each year, including 206,000 Canadian jobs and $16.3 billion in wages.
+In Manitoba, canola contributes $6.7 billion to the economy each year including more than 35,000 jobs.

-For more information, read the executive summary here on the Canola Council’s website or view the full report.
+For more information about the economic impact of canola, read the executive summary here on the Canola Council’s website or view the full report.

 Maximize your membership value by staying up to date on information, events and services focused on farm success.